|No. 3-36a||Rev. 5-6-14||Date 9-1-94|

 A. "Trustee" means a member of the Weber State University Board of Trustees.

-B. "Substantial interest" means the ownership, either legally or equitably, by an individual, his spouse or his minor children, of at least 10% of the outstanding capital stock of a corporation or a 10% interest in any other business entity.
+B. "Substantial interest" means the ownership, either legally or equitably, by a Trustee, a Trustee's spouse or a Trustee's minor children, of at least 5% of the outstanding capital stock of a corporation or a 5% interest in any other business entity.
 "Substantial interest" also means personal, family-related or business relationships that could be construed to affect Board members' responsibilities.

 C. "Improper disclosure" means disclosure of confidential information to any person who does not have both the right and the need to receive the information.

-D. "Compensation" means anything of economic value, however designated, which is paid, loaned, granted, given, donated or transferred to any person or business entity in which a Board member has a substantial interest.
+D. "Compensation" means anything of economic value, however designated, which is paid, loaned, granted, given, donated or transferred to any person or business entity by anyone other than the government employer for or in consideration of personal services, materials, property or any other thing whatsoever.

 1. Engage in improper disclosure of confidential information gained as members of the Board of Trustees.

-2. Use or attempt to use their official positions to secure special privileges or exemptions for themselves or others.
+2. Use or attempt to use their official positions to further substantially their personal economic interest or to secure special privileges or exemptions for themselves or others.

 3. Allow other employment or interests to impair their independence of judgment in the performance of their duties as Board members.